AzzikraPraqastaKusuma123/Dashbord-Monitoring-Nutrisi-Hidroponik/README.md

 ## Project Description

 This project is an IoT-based hydroponics monitoring system that enables users to monitor critical parameters such as pH, humidity, water temperature, and TDS levels in real time.
-The system is designed to support hydroponic farmers in managing their crops efficiently and conveniently.
-Dokumentasi [here](https://docs.google.com/document/d/1InskTcacH38CUNy5jcr9j0o9Ob-vJ__HIbuv-F-01d8/edit?usp=sharing)
+The system is designed to support hydroponic farmers in managing their crops efficiently and conveniently. documentation [here](https://docs.google.com/document/d/1InskTcacH38CUNy5jcr9j0o9Ob-vJ__HIbuv-F-01d8/edit?usp=sharing)

 <div align="center">
     <img src="pixelard.gif" alt="Deskripsi GIF" width="500">